-Old English and the Genesis of Modern English
+Old English vs Modern English

 The use of language is one of the most profound areas of human interaction.
 In addition to sharing thoughts and ideas, people who converse in a common tongue are engaging in cultural activity, connecting with a tradition of sounds and metaphors rich with the echoes of the past and resonant with the concerns of the present.

 This definition applies to languages that are no longer in common use as much as it does to the languages we use every day.
-For this reason, I dislike the use of the expression, “dead” language.
+For this reason, I dislike the use of the expression “dead” language.
 No language that survives in altered form through the expression of an in-use language is ever truly dead.
 For instance, though Old English is no longer spoken as the Anglo Saxons spoke it, its sounds survive through the speakers of the modern tongue.
 In the tenth century, gese meant “yes”, nae meant “no” and ond meant “and”.
 The word nü meant “now” and Old English pronouns like “we” and “he” are in use today.

 Celts or Britons occupied the British isles until the coming of the Romans.
 With the breakdown of the Roman Empire by the fifth century, the Anglo-Saxon tribes of northern Germany invaded the land that we now call England.
 This invasion changed the language of the natives forever and in time, the language of the entire world.
 The English language as we know it did not exist; the prevailing language of Britain was a polyglot of Celtic tongues overlaid with words and phrases still in use from the years of Roman occupation.
 For instance, the words “chester” and “caster” that still feature in many English town names derive from the word “castra”, the Latin word for camp or settlement.

 But the Angle, Jute and Saxon tribes from North Germany brought with them a new language, Old English.
 Over time, the Anglo-Saxon influence grew more pervasive, leading to the many towns and places ending in “tun”, or “ton”, the genesis of our word, town.
 A “tun” actually meant “an enclosed piece of ground”.
 The name of the English town Chepstow literally means “market place”, and reads “ceapstow” in Old English.
 This naming of a town demonstrates the significance of trading and bartering in Anglo-Saxon times.
-Translation is not always straightforward, however.
+The translation is not always straightforward, however.

 The Runic Connection